v923z/micropython-ulab/README.md

 ## Compiling

-If you want to try the latest version of `ulab` on `micropython` or one of its forks, or your hardware is different to pyboard.v.1.1, or PYBD_SF6, the firmware can be compiled from the source by following these steps:
+If you want to try the latest version of `ulab` on `micropython` or one of its forks, the firmware can be compiled from the source by following these steps:

 First, you have to clone the `micropython` repository by running